dfazage/camembert-for-all/README.md

 # camembert-for-all
-APIfication for French camemBERT sentence encoding as a service
+API for French camemBERT sentence encoding as a service using docker.